php/php-langspec/spec/php-spec-draft.md

 A *strictly conforming program* must use only those features of the language described in this specification.
-In particular, it must not produce output dependent on any unspecified, undefined, or implementation-defined behavior.
+In particular, it must not produce output or exhibit behavior dependent on any unspecified, undefined, or implementation-defined behavior.

 A *conforming implementation* must accept any strictly conforming program.
 A conforming implementation may have extensions, provided they